Curb Your Enthusiasm

-Curb Your Enthusiasm, also known colloquially as Curb, is an American television comedy of manners created by Larry David that premiered on HBO with an hour-long special on October 17, 1999, followed by 12 seasons broadcast from 2000 to 2024.
+Curb Your Enthusiasm, also known colloquially as Curb, is an American comedy television series created by Larry David that premiered on HBO with an hour-long special on October 17, 1999, followed by 12 seasons broadcast from 2000 to 2024.
 David stars as a fictionalized version of himself and the show follows his life as a semi-retired television writer and producer in Los Angeles and, for one season each, New York City and Atlanta.
 Also starring are Cheryl Hines as his wife Cheryl, Jeff Garlin as his manager and best friend Jeff Greene, Susie Essman as Jeff's wife Susie, and J. B. Smoove as Larry's housemate Leon Black.
 It often features celebrity guest stars, many of them playing fictionalized versions of themselves, including Ted Danson, Richard Lewis, Wanda Sykes, Rosie O'Donnell, and Jon Hamm.

 The sitcom was developed from a 1999 one-hour special, Larry David: Curb Your Enthusiasm, which David and HBO originally envisioned as a one-time project.
 It was shot as a mockumentary, in which the characters were aware of the presence of cameras and a crew.
 The series, while not in documentary form, was shot in a somewhat similar cinéma vérité-like style.
 As with Seinfeld, which David co-created, the humor of Curb Your Enthusiasm often revolves around the minutiae of everyday social life.
 Each episode's plot and subplot is established in an outline written by David, and the actors largely improvise the dialogue, a technique known as retroscripting.
-In Season 7, the series began producing and airing episodes in widescreen 16:9.

 Curb Your Enthusiasm received high critical acclaim and has grown in popularity since its debut.
-It was nominated for 55 Primetime Emmy Awards, including Outstanding Comedy Series for eleven of its twelve seasons.
+Many publications have called it one of the greatest comedy series of the 21st century and of all time.
+It was nominated for 55 Primetime Emmy Awards, including Outstanding Comedy Series for 11 of its 12 seasons.
 It won the 2002 Golden Globe Award for Best Television Series – Musical or Comedy.
 It aired for eight mostly consecutive seasons until 2011, and resumed with a ninth season in 2017.
 The tenth season aired in 2020 and the eleventh in 2021.
 The series was renewed for a twelfth and final season that premiered on February 4, 2024, and the series finale aired on April 7, 2024.